 Dansensor® LeakPointer 3+ Large chamber, suitable for multiple package tests, or testing a large single pack.
 Leak size is expressed in ppm CO2 / sec.
 Integral Delta-Pressure meter, essential for setting the correct test vacuum for each pack type.
 Integrated vacuum pump within the body of the unit.

-The Cause of Leaks Dansensor’s investigative work has shown that the majority of leaks are caused by very small holes, with almost two thirds less than 200 micron.
-Any effective leak detection method must be sufficiently rigorous & sensitive and of long enough duration to be able to find those very small holes.
+The Cause of Leaks Dansensor’s investigative work has shown that the majority of leaks are caused by very small holes.
+Almost two thirds are less than 200 micron.
+Any effective leak detection method must be sufficiently rigorous, sensitive and of long enough duration, to be able to find those very small holes.

 Having even a small leak in a gas flushed pack will cause the headspace to return to atmosphere (20.9% oxygen) within a few days.
 The larger the hole, the faster the decay of the modified atmosphere.
-Starting with a headspace of 0.1% O2 & by using a series of certified holes, Dansensor measured the time taken for a pack’s atmosphere to return to 20.9% O2.
+Starting with a headspace of 0.1% O2 and by using a series of certified holes, Dansensor measured the time taken for a pack’s atmosphere to return to 20.9% O2.
 Even a pack with a very small 50 micron hole had a headspace of 10% O2 after 3 days – showing it is essential to detect very small holes to ensure shelf life.

 Test Method Test packs must contain at least 10% CO2.
 The test pack(s) is placed in the test chamber and the lid closed.
-This automatically activates the vacuum pump to evaluate the test chamber, creating a difference in pressure between the inside of the pack & the test chamber.
+This automatically activates the vacuum pump to evaluate the test chamber and create a difference in pressure between the inside of the pack and the test chamber.
 It is this difference that forces gas out of the pack and into the chamber.
 A sensitive CO2 sensor detects any increase in CO2 levels within the chamber & registers a leak.
-When using the LeakPointer 3 version, the size of the hole causing the leak will then automatically be calculate & displayed.
-The test results are automatically stored to the internal memory & can be exported via LAN or USB ports.
+When using the LeakPointer 3 version, the size of the hole causing the leak will then automatically be calculate and displayed.
+The test results are automatically stored to the internal memory and can be exported via LAN or USB ports.

 |Sensor Type||NDIR CO2 sensor, single beam|